Ta11ent/Product.Backend/README.md

 # Online store
 The backend part of the online store.
-The REST Api is an application implemented on a micro service architecture.
+The REST Api is an application implemented on a microservices architecture.

 # Stack
 - Asp Net Core